 Your Community Foundation offers and hosts various non-profit training events throughout the year.
 Low-cost informative workshops address topics, including grant writing and special events, and informative sessions on issues that affect Connecticut non-profits, such as changes to the Connecticut state budget.

 Upcoming Nonprofit Education

-Leadership Enrichment for Advancing Professionals (LEAP), LEAP 1.0 & LEAP 2.0 will be presented by Danosky & Associates, LLC (D&A) and consist of 7 four-hour sessions and 1 six-hour session designed to build a foundation of skills and awareness.
+Leadership Enrichment for Advancing Professionals (LEAP), LEAP 1.0 will be presented by Danosky & Associates, LLC (D&A) and consist of 7 sessions designed to build a foundation of skills and awareness.
 D&A facilitators share their experience, expertise, and insights while engaging the proficiencies of all participants; this happens in presentations, group discussions, research and case study analysis, simulations, home assignments, and action-planning activities.
 The immediacy of the learning experience encourages thoughtful application and experimentation with ideas and best practices.

 Additional educational events upcoming.
 Check back for updates.

 December 13, 2017, Strengthening Your Board Through Evaluation.
 BoardSource Certified trainer Sharon Danosky, Danosky & Associates, leads a conversation on how to best utilize evaluation and assessment to strengthen your board.
 Evaluation and assessment enables a board to hold itself, its members, and its processes accountable, to identify gaps between current performance and expected or hoped-for performance, and chart a course of improvement, refinement, and further progress.